§ Terminology Governance Guide

 § Terminology design aids

-"Please let me just write my document and add some glossary items and we’re done.
-We skip all the academic hassle about meaning, concepts, artefacts and what have we.
+Let’s skip all the academic hassle about meaning, concepts, artifacts and what have we.
 Let’s get some work done!”

 Since we’ve just told you, you can only knowingly neglect the duty of designing proper terminology.

-§ One word solution (trailer)
+§ One-word solution (trailer)

 Hold your breath for the magic word, the solution for everything in terminology design!

-why are we doing this?!
+Why are we doing this?!

 § Who benefits